Underwater hockey: Spectators

 At a club or training level, underwater hockey is not seen as particularly spectator-friendly.
 Very few pools have underwater viewing ports, and since the action is all below the surface, an observer would usually have to enter the water to see the skill and complexities of the game.
 Spectators may either put on mask, fins and snorkel and enter the pool for a view of the playing area, or possibly take advantage of the work of underwater videographers who have recorded major tournaments.
 Such tournaments often have live footage on large screens for the spectators.
 The 2006 (Sheffield, England) and 2010 (Durban, South Africa) Underwater Hockey World Championships were screened poolside and simultaneously webcast live to spectators around the world, while the 2008 European Championship in Istanbul, Turkey had excellent video coverage but no live streaming.

 Filming the games is challenging even for the experienced videographer, as the players' movements are fast and there are few places on the surface or beneath it which are free from their seemingly frenzied movements.
 Games are often played width-wise across a 50-metre pool to provide spaces in between simultaneous games for player substitutes, penalty boxes, coaches and camera crews.
 However, research and development of filming techniques is ongoing.

 Organisers of major tournaments are usually the point of contact for acquiring footage of underwater hockey matches.
-Although no official worldwide repository exists for recorded games, there are many websites and instructional DVDs.
-A wide variety of related footage can be found on video sharing sites.
+Although no official worldwide repository exists for recorded games, there are websites and instructional DVDs.
+A variety of related footage can be found on video sharing sites.

 Injuries

-Since this is an underwater sport, surface spectators may be unaware of just how physical underwater hockey is.
 Although it is a limited-contact sport, there is a significant risk of injury.
 Many injuries are typical sports injuries such as sprains, torn muscles and light scratches.
 More major injuries might include deeper cuts, broken fingers, impacts to the head causing concussion or dental trauma, and there is also a minor risk of life-threatening injury from being struck on the head with the possibility of a major concussion or blackout underwater.
 There is an obvious risk of drowning if knocked unconscious underwater, but the players are under observation by the referees during competition, and players in any case tend to be very aware of what their teammates are doing or not doing; in practice an unconscious or seriously injured player is likely to be noticed and assisted or rescued very promptly.
 Personal protective equipment is available to reduce injury risks, and the published rules make items such as gloves, mouth guards and ear guards mandatory.
 There is a risk of pulmonary capillary stress failure (Hemoptysis) in some players.